gustavohbf/robotoy/README.md

  * Better looking pages in game.

- * RFID reader mounted beneath each robot and a few RFID cards spread over the 'battlefield' for providing special powerups (such as restoring robot's life).

  * Provide movement sensors in each robot (such as gyros and accelerometers) and use it with some control algorithm (such as PID).

  * Implement different alternative game goals (e.g. 'capture the flag').